BasharOumari/BlockCipher/README.md

 Designed Block Cipher for encrypting/decrypting

 # Prerequisites
-The key and the message has to exact of 18 bit length
+The key and the message have to be exact of 18 bit length

 # Usage
 ### encryption